a3020/concrete5-ideas/README.md

 1. Weekly featured themes/add-ons (marketplace home page). (hostco)
 1. Split licenses on /profile/orders/ page between legacy and non-legacy. ([ODKnet](https://www.concrete5.org/developers/pro-accounts/community-leaders-area/community-leaders-discussion/state-of-the-concrete5-addon-marketplace-in-2016/#841915))
 1. Provide a way to upload and insert images relating to a marketplace page that are not part of the screenshot list. ([JohnTheFish](https://www.concrete5.org/developers/pro-accounts/community-leaders-area/community-leaders-discussion/thoughts-on-a-better-marketplace./#619023))
+1. Bug: the 'screencast' field can't be emptied.
+It's not possible to remove a screencast from an add-on. (a3020)

 ## Maintaining the license model
 Goal: Prevent abuse of the license.